jazhardcore7/projek-KP-DPRD/README.md

 ## Project Overview

 This project is a prototype and planning phase of an Information System designed to manage archived files in the Record Center of DPRD Sumatera Selatan.
 The goal of this system is to streamline the process of archiving, retrieving, and managing documents, thereby enhancing efficiency and accessibility for users.
+This project is used as a Requirement to pass "Kerja Praktek" class in Informatics ,Computer Science, Sriwijaya University

+## Creator
+09021282227041_Ahmad Bintara Mansur (Front-end) 09021282227038_Reynaldi Ashari (Back-end) 09021282227046_Rizki Pebrian (Database)

 ## Features